The most common online scams in NZ and how to avoid them

 This is often achieved through malware or ransomware, where hackers get you to download software that looks legitimate, but actually allows them to break into your devices.

-How to avoid getting scammed online
+How to avoid getting scammed online in New Zealand

 The good news is that you can generally avoid getting scammed by staying vigilant and being aware of the warning signs.